Emergency Room Billing Services in Colorado

 Why Colorado Emergency Room Practices Need Specialized Billing

-Colorado's healthcare market includes 16,000+ physicians, and emergency room practices here face a payer market dominated by Anthem Blue Cross Blue Shield on the commercial side and Health First Colorado on the public payer side.
-Medicare claims are processed through Novitas Solutions, which applies its own Local Coverage Determinations that directly affect emergency room procedure coverage and medical necessity requirements.
+Colorado's healthcare market includes 16,000+ physicians, and emergency room practices here face a payer market dominated by Anthem Blue Cross Blue Shield of Colorado on the commercial side and Health First Colorado (the state's Medicaid program brand) on the public payer side.
+Medicare claims are processed through Novitas Solutions (Jurisdiction H), which applies its own Local Coverage Determinations that directly affect emergency room procedure coverage and medical necessity requirements.
 Generic billing teams without CO specific knowledge leave revenue on the table.

 Emergency Room billing itself is complex.
 ED billing uses the 99281-99285 code range with different documentation requirements than office-based E/M. Critical care (99291-99292) is time-based.
 Observation services have specific admission criteria.
 The No Surprises Act affects OON emergency billing.
-When you combine this coding complexity with Colorado's specific payer rules, authorization requirements, and 3 Health First Colorado managed care plans that each have their own billing rules, you need a team that understands both dimensions.
-Go Medical Billing provides that expertise at 2.49% of collections, serving emergency room practices from Denver to Boulder and across Colorado.
+When you combine this coding complexity with Colorado's specific payer rules, authorization requirements, and 6 Health First Colorado (the state's Medicaid program brand) managed care plans that each have their own billing rules, you need a team that understands both dimensions.
+Go Medical Billing provides that expertise at 2.49% of collections, serving emergency room practices from Denver to Lakewood and across Colorado.

 Code